 Simply speaking, crowdfunding means getting fundings for your business from many different people.
 Depending on the type of crowdfunding, people may donate money without expecting anything in return, or they may expect something in return for their contribution – your services, products, or equity.

-Crowdfunding is still very popular in Australia, and there are several methods of how crowdfunding works, but two main include reward-based crowdfunding and equity crowdfunding.
+Crowdfunding is still very popular in Australia, and there are several methods of how crowdfunding works, but two main ones include reward-based crowdfunding and equity crowdfunding.

 Reward-based crowdfunding is the most popular method, and it involves people or companies raising money and expecting rewards in turn when and if the company hits the target.
 Rewards vary depending on the type of business they invested their money in.